All on-site museum programs are offered October–June, Monday–Friday. Fees listed below are per class (up to 35 students). Click here to register.

 Grades 3+: 1 hour 30 minutes

 As early as 1892 lightships have marked the way for vessels passing the Columbia River Bar and through the area famously named the “Graveyard of the Pacific.”
 This hands-on tour will allow students the opportunity to connect with the daily lives and duties of the crew working and living aboard the Lightship Columbia.
+Due to limited space, we can only accommodate one class at a time aboard the lightship Columbia.

 Materials to enhance your self-guided tour of the galleries are available upon request.